ThibaultGROUEIX/AtlasNet/README.md

 ## Install

 This implementation uses [Pytorch](http://pytorch.org/).
 Please note that the Chamfer Distance code doesn't work on [Pytorch v2](http://pytorch.org/) because of some weird error with the batch norm layers.
 It has been tested on v1.12, v3 and the latest sources available to date.
-TODO : update spec-files

 ```shell
 ## Download the repository